arg327-sys/SugarForecasting/README.md

 # Global Sugar Prices Forecasting
-Using R, cleaned, transformed, and decomposed historical sugar price data to build forecasts supporting procurement timing and risk reduction decisions
+Using R, cleaned, transformed, and decomposed historical sugar price data to build forecasts supporting procurement timing and risk reduction decisions.

 **Goal:** Give supply chain procurement teams for companies in the United States advice on purchasing sugar inventory for the next 2 years based on a simple forecast.